afterthat97/cool-compiler/README.md

 Parsing (or syntax analysis) is the second phase of a compiler.
 A  parser takes the input from a lexical analyzer in the form of token streams and analyzes the source code (token stream) against the production rules to detect any errors in the code.
 The output of this phase is an abstract syntax tree (AST).

 Completed.
-Details can be found in this post: [Cool Compiler â Parsing](https://masterliu.net/archives/777)
+Details can be found in this post: [Cool Compiler - Parsing](https://masterliu.net/archives/777)